Solving Medium Sized Traveling Salesman Problems

 Idea 5: Held-Karp Lower Bound

 This idea is the least intuitive, so lock in.
-Held and Karp themselves found a way to compute a tighter lower bound than using the 1-Tree Lower Bound.
+Held and Karp themselves found a way to compute a tighter lower bound than the 1-Tree Lower Bound we’ve established, by refining it.

 We saw with cost reduction that we can add a rank-1 matrix \(v^T w\) to \(D\) and the TSP length will change by exactly \(\sum(v) + \sum(w)\).
 With 1-Trees, that’s not true.
 1-Trees don’t have the properties of selecting exactly two edges incident to each node, so a different penalty will result in a different minimum 1-Tree.
 However, for any penalty function, the adjusted 1-Tree cost is still a lower bound for the original problem.
 This is the key insight.
 It means that we can try different penalty values to get different possible lower bounds, and then pick the maximum value to produce the tightest bound.